PigCI/pig-ci-rails/README.md

 Monitor your Ruby Applications metrics (Memory, SQL Requests & Request Time) as part of your test suite.

 Please consider supporting this project by adding [PigCI](https://pigci.com/) to your GitHub project & using this as part of CI.
+The CI tool will fail PRs that exceed metric threshold (e.g. a big increase in memory).

 ## TODO